coastie-uk/convention-auction/installation.md

 The default setup assumes that frontend and backend are running on the same server- /api/ is proxied to the backend on localhost, port 3000\.
 If this is not the case, the following changes will be needed:

 * If a port other than 3000 is needed, edit the port setting in config.json.
-* Update the $API constant in each frontend script file to point to the correct backend server
+* Update the $API constant in each frontend script file to point to the correct backend server and port
 * Update the Apache site .conf file as required
 * The backend will require CORS to prevent browsers blocking the cross-domain traffic.
 The code required for this is present in [backend.js] but will need to be uncommented and configured for your use.